AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/07-ParseCSVIntoSQLorSBQueue.md

     ![](images/07ParseCSVIntoSQLorSBQueue/image0005-configuredatabase.png)

+    >**Note:** Recent updates allow you to make the load production or development.
+Switch to `development` for this workshop, then select the basic workload.

     Change to basic to save a ton of money.
 You won't need more than basic for this solution.
 It will cost $5/month at all storage levels, so just leave it to 2GB.

     ![](images/07ParseCSVIntoSQLorSBQueue/image0007-ApplyTheSizingChange.png)